OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### ORM

-When using an ORM library, verify that the the data is stored in an encrypted database or that the json is indivually encrypted before storing it.
+When using an ORM library, verify that the the data is stored in an encrypted database or that the class representations are individually encrypted before storing it.
 See the chapters on data storage and cryptographic management for more details.
 You can check for the following keywords per library:

 \**`OrmLite`\*\* Search the source code for the following keywords: - `import com.j256.*` -`import com.j256.dao`